-Jeroen is a social development specialist with more than 18 years of experience in community development and stakeholder engagement around (renewable) energy, mining, agribusiness and large-scale infrastructure projects.
-He has worked for private sector companies, government institutions as well as civil society and community-based organizations, particularly in conflict-affected environments in Sub-Sahara Africa, Central and Southeast Asia, Central America and the Caucasus.
-Jeroen’s recent work experience includes the planning and management of a land acquisition and resettlement process for a large hydropower project in Georgia, delivery of trainings and participatory action research on social impacts of special economic zones in Myanmar and management of company-community dialogue projects in different African countries.
-Jeroen holds a PhD in Politics and International Studies from Warwick University (UK) and an MSc in Development Sociology from Wageningen University (NL).
+Jeroen is a social safeguards specialist with more than 20 years of experience in stakeholder engagement in and around (renewable) energy, mining, agribusiness and large-scale infrastructure projects.
+He has worked for private sector companies, development finance institutions as well as civil society and community-based organizations, particularly in conflict-affected environments in Sub-Sahara Africa, Central and Southeast Asia, Central America and the Caucasus.
+Jeroen’s recent work experience includes land acquisition and resettlement planning for large hydropower projects in Georgia and Myanmar, social and human rights due diligence in Asia, participatory design of a complex grievance mechanism in Mozambique and social impact assessments of energy projects in Nigeria and Kenya.

-Expertise: stakeholder engagement, including grievance management, public participation and company-commmunity dialogue platforms, resettlement planning and management, livelihood restoration, social impact assessment and socio-economic baseline studies (using participatory rural appraisal methods), organisational capacity-building, and the development of community-oriented communication strategies and social safeguards guidance material.
+Expertise: stakeholder engagement, including grievance management, public consultation and company-commmunity dialogue and negotiation forums, resettlement planning and management, livelihood restoration, social impact assessment and socio-economic baseline studies (using participatory rural appraisal methods), organisational capacity-building, and the development of community-oriented project information material.

 Winstone has a strong background in sustainable development in infrastructure and energy projects, conducting feasibility is studies, strategic and social impact assessments as well as (community-level) facilitation for international development organizations, private sector clients such as Tullow and CEPSA, and the International Finance Corporation (IFC)/World Bank in Kenya.
 Omondi holds a BA in Development Economics and Mathematics from the University of Nairobi and has several diplomas on the petroleum industry.